 John K. Clarke has served as Chairman of our Board of Directors since September 2005.
 Mr. Clarke is Managing Partner of Cardinal Partners, a venture capital firm focused on healthcare investing.
 He co-founded Cardinal Partners in 1997 and has served as President of CHP Management, Inc. since that time.
 He currently serves as a director on the boards of various privately held biotechnology companies, including Vividion Therapeutics, Inc. and Ivenix Corporation.
 He has also served as a director for several biotechnology and biopharmaceutical companies including Alnylam Pharmaceuticals, Inc., Momenta Pharmaceuticals, Inc., Verastem, Inc. and Sirtris Pharmaceuticals, Inc. (acquired by GlaxoSmithKline); healthcare information technology companies, including TechRx Technology Services Corporation (acquired by NDCHealth) and Visicu, Inc. (acquired by Phillips Electronics); and a privately held biopharmaceutical company, Rib-X Pharmaceuticals Inc. Mr. Clarke holds an A.B. in economics and biology from Harvard University and an M.B.A. from the Wharton School at the University of Pennsylvania.
-Our Board of Directors believes Mr. Clarke is qualified to serve on our Board of Directors due to his extensive experience within the field of drug discovery and development and his broad leadership experience on various public and private company boards.
+Our Board of Directors due to his extensive experience within the field of drug discovery and development and his broad leadership experience on various public and private company boards.

 Paul Schimmel, Ph.D. has served as a director since September 2005.
 Dr. Schimmel is currently a director of Alnylam Pharmaceuticals, Inc. ("Alnylam"), a biopharmaceutical company (from which he is retiring at Alnylam's 2020 Annual Meeting of Stockholders), as well as a director of several private companies.
-He was a cofounder of Repligen Corporation, Alkermes, Inc. Cubist Pharmaceuticals, Sirtris Pharmaceuticals, and Alnylam, and a founding Director of Momenta, Inc. Dr. Schimmel is an Ernest and Jean Hahn Professor of Molecular Medicine and of Chemistry at Scripps Research.
+He was a cofounder of Repligen Corporation, Alkermes, Inc. Cubist Pharmaceuticals, Stritts Pharmaceuticals, and Alnylam, and a founding Director of Momenta, Inc. Dr. Schimmel is an Ernest and Jean Hahn Professor of Molecular Medicine and of Chemistry at Scripps Research.
 He was formerly the John D. and Catherine T. MacArthur Professor of Biochemistry and Biophysics in the Department of Biology at the Massachusetts Institute of Technology.
 Dr. Schimmel holds a B.A. from Ohio Wesleyan University and a Ph.D. in biochemistry and biophysics from the Massachusetts Institute of Technology.
-He is an elected member of the National Academy of Sciences, the National Academy of Medicine, the National Academy of Inventors, the American Philosophical Society and the American Academy of Arts and Sciences.
-Our Board of Directors believes Dr. Schimmel is qualified to serve on our Board of Directors due to his role as one of our scientific founders and his discoveries and scientific leadership in the field of tRNA synthetase biology and other areas important to the development of therapeutics.
+He is an elected member of the National Academy of Sciences, the National Academy of Medicine, the National Academy of Inventors, the American Philosophical Society and the American Academy of Ars and Sciences.
+Our Board of Directors Bor of Directors due to his role as one of our scientific founders and his discoveries and scientific leadership in the field of tRNA synthetase biology and other areas important to the development of therapeutics.